High-Precision Measurement of D($\gamma$, $n$)$p$ Photodisintegration Reaction and Implications for Big-Bang Nucleosynthesis

 Similar to the method used in Ref.~\cite{ando06}, a global fitting within the framework of the dEFT has been performed based on the Markov Chain Monte Carlo (MCMC) analysis.
-All the relevant experimental data, {\it i.e.}, the $np$ scattering cross sections in the neutron energies of $E_n\leq$10~MeV~\cite{nn-online}, the $np \rightarrow d\gamma$ capture cross sections~\cite{suzuki95,nagai97}, the photon analyzing power for the $d\vec{\gamma} \rightarrow np$ process~\cite{sch00,tor03}, and our folded cross sections of D($\gamma$,\,$n$)$p$ obtained at SLEGS, have been included in the present calculations.
-The results of the global MCMC fitting are shown in Fig.~\ref{fig:ando_fit}.
-Notably, compared to the previous evaluation~\cite{ando06}, both the present SLEGS data and recently measured $np$ scattering data~\cite{DA13} have been newly incorporated into this work, without including Hara {\it et al.}'s~\cite{hara03} data.
-Our evaluated $np$ capture cross sections are almost identical to the previous ones~\cite{ando06} (at most 0.5\% difference), while the present uncertainties are significantly reduced to 0.11--0.28\% in the energy region of 0.01--1.0 MeV, {\it i.e.}, about 2.5--4.3 times more precise.
-Figure~\ref{fig:np_cross-section} shows the cross sections of $p$($n$,\,$\gamma$)D (upper panel) and the corresponding ratios (lower panel), respectively.
-It shows that almost all experimental data are consistent with the present evaluation, but again Hara {\it et al.}'s data are $\approx$4.9\% systematically lower for the reason discussed above.
-In addition, significant deviations can be observed for the $R$-matrix results~\cite{joh01} (labeled with `Hale2001') at 0.05, 0.1 and 1 MeV points (up to 4.6\% at 0.1 MeV).
+All the relevant experimental data, {\it i.e.}, the $np$ scattering cross sections in the neutron energies of $E_n \rightarrow \rightarrow \approx$6--12~MeV~\cite{bire85,gra92}, have been newly included here, without including Hara {\it et al.}'s~\cite{hara03} data.
+Similar to Ref.~\cite{ando06}, since Bishop {\it et al.}'s~\cite{bishop50} data were found to have a problem~\cite{nagai97}, they are also not included in the present evaluation.
+The presently evaluated $np$ capture cross sections together with the $M$1 and $E$1 contributions are listed in Table~\ref{tab:cross_sections}.
+It shows that our evaluated cross sections are almost identical to the previous ones~\cite{ando06} (at most 0.5\% difference), while the present uncertainties are significantly reduced to 0.10--0.21\% in the energy region of 0.01--1.0 MeV, {\it i.e.}, about 3.3--4.3 times more precise.
+It is found again that Hara {\it et al.}'s data are $\approx$4.2\% systematically lower for the reason discussed above.
+In addition, significant deviations can still be observed for the $R$-matrix results~\cite{joh01} at 0.05, 0.1 and 1 MeV points (up to $\approx$5.0\% at 1 MeV).
 The evaluation confirms that this $R$-matrix calculation still needs certain modifications.
+Similar to previous evaluations~\cite{ser04,ando06}, the intrinsic error of EFT theory was also not involved here.
+The precise characterization of such error is still required, which is beyond the scope of this Letter.